FoleyLab/FoleyLab.github.io/openings.md

 - Theory and modeling of strong light-matter interactions

+Financial support is available for exceptionally qualified candidates.
 To apply, or for more information, please e-mail Prof. Jay Foley at <foleyj10@wpunj.edu>.
  <!--  </p> </div> . -->